patrickzheng/movieHarmony/README.md

 ![](https://github.com/patrickzheng/movieHarmony/blob/master/ref/s5.png)

-This is my pipeline, the first step of this pipeline is to ingest user’s input So user can submit their movie reviews from the website.
+This is my pipeline, the first step of this pipeline is to ingest user’s input movie review.
+A webpage is created so user can submit their movie reviews from their web browser.
 These reviews will be transformed to a json message and be sent to Kafka.
-I have a consumer job to save these messages from Kafka to S3.
+A batch consumer job to save these messages from Kafka to S3.
-And combining these reviews with all the historical reviews from amazon dataset.
-I can train my collaborative filtering model with my spark cluster.
-Spark machine learning library currently use a model based alternating least squares algorithm to learn latent factor and predict missing movie ratings for the users.
+And combining these new reviews with all the historical reviews from amazon dataset, I can train a collaborative filtering model with my spark cluster.
+Spark machine learning library currently use a model based alternating least squares algorithm to learn latent factors and then use these latent factors to predict missing movie ratings for the users.
 The model will be saved to S3 and estimated ratings will be saved to cassandra.
-Then my web frontend will be querying cassandra to get movie recommendations for our users.
+At the end, flask will be querying cassandra to get movie recommendations return to the users.